 - Comply with applicable laws and regulatory obligations (including laws outside your country of residence),

-- Protect our business operations, our rights, privacy, safety of employees and property
+- Protect our business operations, our rights, privacy, the safety of employees and property

 We will only process Personal Data for the specific purposes set out above or for any other purposes specifically permitted by the data protection legislation.
 We will notify you of those purposes when we first collect the data or as soon as possible thereafter.